rat07S/Food-and-Recipe-Sharing-Community./README.md

 HTML Structure: The overall structure of the HTML document is clear and follows best practices.
-The use of semantic tags like <header>, <main>, <section>, and <footer> helps to organize the content effectively.
+The use of semantic tags helps to organize the content effectively.

 Navigation: The navigation menu is straightforward and provides easy access to different sections of the website.
 Each menu item is properly linked to its corresponding page.